 College football fans love to debate the AP Top 25 rankings every season, especially when you attend the University of Central Florida.
 Week after week, teams stake their claim to climb the various polls and prove their dominance.
-Honestly, it’s all dispensable voting until the final few weeks of the season when the College Football Playoff rolls around, but isn’t it a ton of fun to stir the pot?
+Honestly, it’s all dispensable voting until the final few weeks of the season when the College Football Playoff rolls around, but isn’t it fun to stir the pot?

 The Wall Street Journal conducted a nationwide survey of 1,015 sports fans to find out what college football program was the most hated in the country.
 There are plenty to choose from, but only one can be crowned “Most Hated.”
 The research firm Lightspeed collected the results, and they’ve revealed one overarching truth: everybody’s sick of Alabama.